 Years of collaborative visioning and practical preparation led to a successful application to the New Jersey Department of Education Office of Charter Schools, and Ridge and Valley Charter School opened in September 2004 with 76 children in kindergarten through 8th grade.
 Development of the school’s campus, facilities, and educational program attracted creative, innovative teachers and staff which led to successful charter renewals in 2008 and 2013.
 Unique in its application of foundational concepts of mutually-enhancing relationships; outdoor, experiential education; integrated and differentiated studies; and constructivist, child-centered learning, RVCS continues to be a model of comprehensive innovative educational practice centered on ecological literacy and sustainability.

-Ridge and Valley Charter School opens in temporary facilities, kindergarten through 8th grade, and continues ongoing site / facility development.
+Ridge and Valley Charter School opens in temporary facilities at local camps, kindergarten through 8th grade, and continues ongoing site / facility development.

-School moves to 1234 State Route 94, first graduating class
+School moves to school property at 1234 State Route 94 and celebrates the first graduating class.

-Guides and students focus on development of school gardens, native species outdoor learning environments, integrated curriculum and curriculum lenses, Key Learning Experiences, Earth Olympics, student-to-student mentoring
+Guides and students focus on development of school gardens, native species outdoor learning environments, integrated curriculum and curriculum lenses, Key Learning Experiences, Earth Olympics, and student-to-student mentoring

-Successful application for charter renewal, first graduates start college
+RVCS completes a successful process for charter renewal, and the first graduates start college.

-Implementation of Readers and Writers workshop model, Connected Math and Integrations Math programs, further development of project-based learning, after school clubs, school orchard, 8th grade individual service learning projects, facility expansion.
-Ridge and Valley Charter School featured as a model of collaborative governance in The Circle Way: A Leader in Every Chair by Christina Baldwin and Ann Linnea.
+Guides prepare and implement a Readers and Writers workshop model, Connected Math, and Integrations Math programs.
+The school community further develops project-based learning, after school clubs, the school orchard, 8th grade individual service learning projects, and facility expansion.
+Ridge and Valley Charter School is featured as a model of collaborative governance in The Circle Way: A Leader in Every Chair by Christina Baldwin and Ann Linnea.

-Refinement of Whole Student Reports, student-led conferences, Celebration of Learning, and independent projects, student-organized visit and presentation by ecological activist Julia Butterfly Hill
+RVCS continues to refine Whole Student Reports, student-led conferences, Celebration of Learning, and independent projects.
+The school hosts a student-organized visit and presentation by ecological activist Julia Butterfly Hill.

-The school successfully completes the third application for charter renewal, RVCS becomes one of the few middle schools selected for participation in the Bill Gates/David Christian Big History Project.
+The school successfully completes the third application for charter renewal.
+RVCS becomes one of the few middle schools selected for participation in the Bill Gates/David Christian Big History Project.

-Ongoing development of expeditionary curriculum, integration of student-grown and local foods into field experiences, collaboration with community organizations and local, regional, national, and international experts
+Development focuses on the expeditionary curriculum, integration of student-grown and local foods into field experiences, and collaboration with community organizations and local, regional, national, and international experts.